 A trending topic presents a huge opportunity to get more views on YouTube.
 You can take advantage of pop culture, holidays, gaming news, or anything that adds something positive (but relevant) to your channel.

 And once again, we’ve got a tool for that.

 After you’ve signed up for vidIQ, check our most viewed videos tool within the extension.
 It’s a helpful little gadget that lets you see topics trending in your niche.

 In the vidIQ extension, you can quickly access the tool via the real-time stats bar.
 Here's what that looks like:

 If you click the drop-down menu and select Most Viewed, this window will open in your browser:

 They’re also perfect for the gaming community.
-YouTube Shorts can quickly capture the hilarious moments that occur in gaming - a character falling off a tall ledge, getting obliterated by the competition in mere seconds, unexpected glitches.
-And even when you don’t have a funny video to share, you can film tutorials for viewers craving short content.
+YouTube Shorts capture those hilarious, gut-busting moments that happen during gameplay, like when a character tumbles off a ledge or there's an unexpected glitch.
+Even when you have nothing funny to share, you can film 60-second tutorials.

 When you’re ready, post a few Shorts to your YouTube channel.
 We've seen gaming channels grow with this content, and we’re not talking about small spurts here and there.
 It’s possible to gain 1 million subscribers in three months.

 As a gaming channel, you have plenty of options for monetizing your content as your channel grows:

 - Livestreams: In the final quarter of 2022, a cumulative 1.17 billion hours of live gaming content was viewed on YouTube.
 Through live streams, you can earn from Super Chats and Stickers.
 And, of course, you can use the video-on-demand version of the livestream to generate more content through advertising revenue.